stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 Solved all the exercises so far?
 Got angry at the type checker for always complaining and never being really helpful?
 It's time to change that.
-Idris comes with several highly useful interactive editing features implemented.
+Idris comes with several highly useful interactive editing features.
 Sometimes, the compiler is able to implement complete functions for us (if the types are specific enough).
 Even if that's not possible, there's an incredibly useful and important feature, which can help us when the types are getting too complicated: Holes.